JonathonReinhart/scuba/doc/yaml-reference.md

 ## Common script schema
 Several parts of `.scuba.yml` which define "scripts" use a common schema.
-The *common script schema* can define a "script" in one of two forms:
+The *common script schema* can define a "script" in one of several forms:

 The *simple* form is simply a single string value:
 ```yaml